 So whether you are using your blog or website for book promotion or advertising revenue, make sure you consider mobile device users now and ensure that you redesign your sites so that they see what you want them to see, and click on.

 And yes.
-Nothing stays the same when it comes to things Internet.
+Nothing stays the same when it comes to all things Internet and website development.
 Change is the only constant.